TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

 Perfect!!
-We have the user.txt flag!!
+We have the user flag!!

 <br />